Latex Mattress vs. Spring Mattress

 Because latex is highly breathable due to its natural open cell structure, these types of mattresses are ideal for places with warm and humid climates.
 Plus, they contain pinholes in them that further enhance natural airflow.

-Latex models are also dust-mite and mold resistant without the aid of additional forms of chemicals.
+Latex models are also dust-mite and mold resistant without the aid of chemicals.
 In contrast, spring models often include specific chemicals for these sole purposes.

 They are relatively more expensive than spring models.
 However, that doesn’t seem to be an issue considering they are very durable and will last a long time.
-They have been proven to retain their comfort and softness over a long period of time without the worry of sagging.
+They have been proven to retain their comfort and softness over a long period of time without sagging.

 Coil/ Innerspring Mattress